erikhuizinga/mockk-patterns/junit4/README.md

 #### `MockkTestRule`

-Rul to clear all MockK mocks so that their state doesn't leak between unit test functions.
+Rule to clear all MockK mocks so that their state doesn't leak between unit test functions.